 Driving lessons and tests suspended

-Will lockdown cause fuel shortages?
+Has lockdown caused fuel shortages?

+There were no petrol or diesel shortages during the first, second and third national lockdowns.
 Whereas supermarkets had to take measures to prevent the panic buying of essential items during the first lockdown, fuel sales plummeted due to people travelling less.
 The result was a drop in petrol and diesel pump prices, which still haven’t fully recovered to pre-Covid levels.

 Motorists are advised to use the provided gloves when filling up at petrol stations, after which they should use hand sanitiser.